mixuala/adventures-in-AI/slides.md

 5. Behind the curtain (more detail)
 	* **learning lifecycle:** train/validate/test/deploy
 	* supervised vs. unsupervised learning
-	* life in n-dimensions
 	* loss equations determine what is learned
 	* optimization with gradient descent

+6. How can this work?
+	* life in n-dimensions

-6. different models for different tasks
+7. different models for different tasks
 	- feed forward
 	- CNN
 	- RL
 	- GANS
 	- RNN/LSTM/attention

-7. how do you teach the right things?
+8. how do you teach the right things?

 > ImageNet: learning breakthroughs by model architecture
 >